What is the Paycheck Protection Program (PPP)?

 While the SBA enacted parameters for the size of the company of applicants, other people wonder if the PPP loan is for self-employed persons?
 The answer is yes.

-In addition, it applies to many traditional business entities, like sole proprietors, partnerships, corporations, corporations, S corporations, or non-profit organization.
+In addition, it applies to many traditional business entities, like sole proprietors, partnerships, corporations, S corporations, or non-profit organization.

 What are benefits of the PPP loan?